Scariest Purchases You Could Make In Your Lifetime

 It’s great to get a custom-made wedding gown for keepsake.
 However, it can also be costly and risky.
 By going to an inexperienced designer or seamstress for the most important gown of your life, you can risk losing thousands of Ringgit on a dress that you don’t love.
 It’s fine to get a customised gown but always ask for recommendations and see the seamstress’ previous works.

-If you need some help organising and managing your big life events, you can try using iMoney’s free checklist planner.
+If you need some help organising and managing your big life events, you can just sign up with iMoney and try using our free checklist planner.

 iMoney Checklist